-This subject provides an in-depth and advanced treatment of asset pricing theories and examines selected tests of the validity of the theories.
-The emphasis is on applying mathematical and statistical tools to derive results which are usually given without proofs in preceding subjects as well as deriving new results to reflect current research.
+This course provides an in-depth and advanced treatment of asset pricing theories and examines selected tests of the validity of the theories.
+The emphasis is on applying mathematical and statistical tools to derive results which are usually given without proofs in preceding courses as well as deriving new results to reflect current research.
 Examination of empirical tests aims at pointing out how research can be implemented and modified to suit local market conditions.
-In addition, the subject also introduces a relatively new area of financial economics; security market microstructure and the implications for empirical research in finance.
-Topics include: utility theory; portfolio theory and capital asset pricing; intertemporal models in finance; and security market microstructure.
+In addition, the course also introduces a relatively new area of financial economics; security market microstructure and the implications for empirical research in finance.
+Topics include: utility theory; portfolio theory and capital asset pricing models; arbitrage pricing theory; option and futures pricing; intertemporal models in finance; and security market microstructure.